samlynndavis/Bodiless-JS-Chris/packages/bodiless-documentation/doc/Development/WebPlatforms/Platform_sh.md

         ![Organization Details](./assets/platformsh/OrganizationDetails.png)
     01. Click **Create** button.

-01. Once the organization is created procced with adding billing details.
+01. Once the organization is created proceed with adding billing details.
     01. On the top right corner click on the user name.
 For now there should be your organization.
 Click **Billing**.
         ![Billing](./assets/platformsh/Billing.png)